ziyunliu4444/osu2mir/README.md

 ### Step 2: Partition the Data

 Use data_partition.py to group the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
 Subset 1 and subset 2 should have high quality, use subset 3 with caution.
 Further details are in the guide.
+Feel free to experiment with other conditions.

 ### Step 3: Convert to Metered Beats